Hold Contractors Responsible For Construction Defects With Our Help

 Understanding Liability In Defective Construction Cases

-The nature of the defect will determine who can be held liable for defects.
-For example, if there was an inherent flaw in the design of the house, such as a set of stairs that appear suddenly and could be a tripping hazard, the architect or engineer may be responsible.
+The nature of the defect will determine who can be held liable for it.
+For example, if there was an inherent flaw in the design of the house, such as a set of stairs that appeared suddenly and could be a tripping hazard, the architect or engineer may be responsible.
 If the issue occurred during the building phase, it may have been caused by the carpenter, excavator, plumber, electrician or another contractor or subcontractor.
-The defect could also be caused by shoddy materials, in which case the manufacturers might be liable for defects that occur.
+The defect could also be caused by shoddy materials, which might cause the manufacturers to be liable for defects that occur.

 There are some defects that will be obvious, known as patent defects.
 Some, however, may take some time to become apparent, known as latent defects.
 If you discover a construction defect in your new home that is not the result of normal wear and tear, it is important to act as quickly as possible.
 Reporting the defect to your builder is often the first step, although it may be necessary to bring in an outside expert to identify the source of the issue and address any immediate repercussions, such as water flowing into your living space.
 The builder should provide you with a solution, but if they fail to do so, legal action may be needed.